dbadapt/docker-sphinx/README.md

 ## Configuration

+### Enable an extension

-Enable some extensions in your `conf.py`:
+To enable an already installed extension, uncomment the line in your `conf.py`:

 ```python
 extensions = [